VIcKII-Z/Computational-Methods/Assignment 2/Ex 1/readme.md

 ## Generalizing the above, write a function that in O(log n) time returns the number of patients who are at least low_age years old but are strictly less than high_age years old.
 (2 points) Test this function (show your tests) and convince me that this function works.
 (2 points).
 (A suggestion: sometimes when you're writing high efficiency algorithms, it helps to make a slower, more obviously correct implementation to compare with for your tests.
 Be sure your function works both for ages that are and are not in the dataset.)

 Use bisection ```BinarySearch``` two times for the high bound and low bound of ages.
 Also, construct a function ```N_search_methd``` with a slower but obviously correct method, which is to itertate throught the list with O(N) time.

-Finally, construct a random sample generater, which is used for 1000 trials(could be larger if you set another number) to test if the two methods reach the same result.
+Finally, construct a random sample generater ```randomGenerater```, which is used for 1000 trials(could be larger if you set another number) to test if the two methods reach the same result.

+Also, it is noteworthy that ```value check``` is used for the boundary treatment of the binary search.

 ```python
 def BinarySearch(arr, target):